aralroca/aralroca.com/posts/cat-dog-classifier.md

 cover_color: '#D5CBC0'
 ---

 This is a small tutorial to implement an application that predicts if it's a cat or a dog image.
-To do this we'll use Tensorflow.js to make the prediction directly on the browser.
+To do this we'll use Tensorflow.js to make the prediction directly in the browser.

 I recommend reading [this other article](https://aralroca.com/blog/first-steps-with-tensorflowjs) where I introduce Tensorflow.js.